Mobile is no stranger to celebrations, and St. Patrick’s Day is no exception – especially with our Alabama Leprechaun!

 WPMI of channel 15 arrived in the neighborhood to understand why large crowds were gathering in the area.

-The gathering had gotten so large that the police arrived to control the masses.
+The gathering grew so large that the police arrived to control the masses.

 Crichton residents told reporters that they had seen a leprechaun in one of the neighborhood trees.